 The answer is in the MBTI Manual that came out with Form M. A National Representative Sample was done in conjunction with the development of Form M, and it is the standard that we go by now.
 It was the first (and only so far) stratified random sample done.
 Here are the E(xtroverted) I(ntroverted) breakdowns:

 It's not that I hate people, I actually like the vast majority of people I meet!
+I'd probably describe myself as an extroverted introvert.
 I really enjoy having a few friends over to play cards and having interesting discussions from time to time in small groups.
-I just don't like crowds and loud places where it is impossible to have meaningful conversation.
+I just don't like crowds and loud places where it is impossible to have meaningful conversations.
 And you know what?
 I'm OK with it.

 I thought you might be in the same situation and need to hear this today.